zorgiepoo/Komet/ReadMe.md

 ## Purpose

 I'm unhappy with creating commits in other editors.
 Not to single out any one in particular, but they are either obstructive, slow, or inconvenient for my tastes.
-Making a commit takes only *one* action in Komet.
+In Komet, applying a commit takes only *one* action.

-I am also more comfortable with a native editor and want features such as spell checking and correction that can be found elsewhere.
+I am also more comfortable with a native editor and want features such as spell checking and automatic correction that are found elsewhere on the system.

 ## Contributing